 Scholars, scientists and policymakers have debated this question for decades.
 A fascinating proposition to address this crisis has emerged out of neoliberal thought: green capitalism.
 Green capitalism is the idea that the market is the best means to combat climate change.
 Some “green” market solutions include cap-and-trade, carbon taxes, green consumption, and the development of clean technologies by benevolent billionaires in the private sector — just to name a few.
-Free market liberals assert that these schemes can perpetuate the capitalist system while preserving the environment.
+Free market liberals assert that these schemes can preserve the environment while perpetuating the capitalist system (Pearson, 2010).
 Yet, I contend that capitalism, even when regulated and manipulated by market schemes, is wholly incompatible with planetary health.
 I argue that socialism is the only form of political economy that can maintain democracy and ecological stability simultaneously.

 Why Capitalism Will Not Work

-Historically, industrial capitalism is causally linked with earth-warming carbon emissions (fig. 1).
+Historically, industrial capitalism has been causally linked with earth-warming carbon emissions (fig. 1).
 As the capitalist system has expanded, emissions have risen.
 This is not a controversial point: the more fundamental disagreement is if capitalism is predisposed to environmental destruction, or if this linkage can be decoupled.
-Ecosocialists disagree: declaring capitalism the principal driver of ecological collapse.
+Ecosocialists disagree with the latter by declaring capitalism the principal driver of ecological collapse.

 An integral reason Ecosocialists maintain this argument is capitalism’s requisite for infinite economic growth.
 Capitalism, by definition, seeks profit.
 For capitalists to accumulate more profits, they must keep capital circulating.
 They can do so by reducing reinvestment into labor and the environment.
-The incessant need for capitalism to circulate capital and expand has been described as “an accelerating treadmill” that must consume increased labor and resources to survive.
+The incessant need for capitalism to circulate capital and expand has been described as “an accelerating treadmill” that must consume increased labor and resources to survive (Robbins et al., 2014).
 Yet, the resources of Earth are finite; humans cannot exploit and expand indefinitely.
 Eventually, growth must cease.

-In the book What Every Environmentalists Needs to Know About Capitalism, the authors explain, “No-growth capitalism is an oxymoron: when accumulation ceases, the system is in a state of crisis.”
-Previously, any time growth has stagnated devastating economic implications followed — as observed with nations like the Soviet Union, Japan, and the United States during the Great Depression.
+In the book What Every Environmentalist Needs to Know About Capitalism, the authors explain, “No-growth capitalism is an oxymoron: when accumulation ceases, the system is in a state of crisis.”
+Previously, any time growth has stagnated, devastating economic implications followed — as observed in Japan currently, and the United States during the Great Depression.
 The conception that capitalism can exist without growth is historically contradictory.

-Green capitalists counter this critique, arguing that capitalism could exist without growth theoretically — functioning as a steady state economy.
-The most popular theory supporting a steady state economy is the Solow Growth model (fig. 2).
+Green capitalists counter this critique, arguing that capitalism could exist without growth theoretically — functioning as a capitalist steady state economy as outlined by the Solow Growth model (fig. 2).
 There are a litany of unrealistic assumptions the model makes: no government, no international trade, no technological change, and an unchanging labor force.
 Yet, the most problematic assumption the model makes is that capitalist firms can be satisfied and operate with the same profit returns each year.

 The zero-growth idea is wholly incongruent with the nature of capitalism.
 Firms accumulate capital so they can invest and create more capital.
 The Solow Growth model reflects an exchange process in which a commodity C is traded for money M to purchase another commodity, expressed as C-M-C. In this equation, M is simply a means to acquire a commodity.
 But, I argue that this is a fallacious representation of the economy.
-A more accurate formula is, as outlined by Marx and Keynes, is M-C-M, in which money is invested to produce a commodity to yield more money.
+A more accurate formula is, as outlined by Marx and Keynes, is M-C-M, in which money is invested to produce a commodity to yield more money (Bellamy Foster & Magdoff, 2011).

-Capitalist businesses function as M-C-M; goods and services are primarily produced for profit, not need.
-Although neoclassic, mainstream economists insist that markets operate with simple supply-and-demand linear models — in reality, the economy is more complex.
+Capitalist businesses function using the M-C-M model: goods and services are primarily produced for profit, not need.
+Although neoclassic, mainstream economists insist that markets operate within simple supply-and-demand linear models, in reality, the economy is more complex.
 Demand does not solely dictate supply.
 For example, drugs for male baldness receive more funding than diseases like Malaria.
-Although Malaria is a fatal disease (those infected need medicine to survive), it is not as profitable as producing hair growth drugs, thus attracts less capital.
+Although malaria is a fatal disease (those infected need medicine to survive), it is not as profitable as producing hair growth drugs, thus attracts less capital.
 Capitalists invest in what is profitable rather than what is needed or demanded by the public.
-In the case of Malaria drug funding, capitalist billionaire Bill Gates conceded, “Our priorities are tilted by marketplace imperatives” highlighting the “flaw in the pure capitalistic approach.”
+In the case of malaria drug funding, capitalist billionaire Bill Gates conceded, “our priorities are tilted by marketplace imperatives” highlighting the “flaw in the pure capitalistic approach.”

-Further, some growth advocates assert that economic growth can be decoupled with greenhouse gas emissions and environmental ruin.
-There has been relativedecoupling in nations like the United States, but not absolute (fig. 4).
+Further, some growth advocates assert that economic growth can be decoupled from greenhouse gas emissions and environmental ruin.
+There has been relative decoupling in Western nations like the United States, but not absolute (fig. 3).
 Moreover, decoupling in the Global North is often a product of outsourcing; in the cases of Japan and Germany, resource-intensive production occurs abroad, then imported for consumption.
 The United Nations’ report on decoupling concedes, “The conceptual framework for decoupling and understanding of the instrumentalities for achieving it are still in an infant stage.”

 Society cannot simply replace fossil fuels with renewable energies and continue business as usual.
 Despite technological advancements, most evidence indicates that renewable energy cannot support the American level of consumption.
-The ecological footprint that is considered sustainable is 1.67 global hectares per person — the average American’s ecological footprint is about five times amount, meaning it would require 5 earths if all people lived like the United States population.
-This is a baffling level of consumption, continuing this path is impossible and unsustainable.
+The ecological footprint that is considered sustainable is 1.67 global hectares per person ;the average American’s ecological footprint is about 2.7 meaning it would require about 4 earths if all people lived like the United States population.
+This is a baffling level of consumption, and continuing this path is impossible and unsustainable.
 Further, as nations of the Global South develop their economies, their ecological footprints will grow, putting greater pressure on the planet.
-It would be unfair and immoral to force the Global South to cease development in order to preserve the United States’ extraordinary consumption and growth.
+It would be unfair and immoral to force the Global South to cease development in order to preserve the Global North’s extraordinary consumption and growth.

 Renewable technology and efficiency cannot continue at such a dramatic and continuous rate eternally.
-There are practical limits in technologic advancement, as illustrated in the transportation sector.
+There are practical limits in technological advancement, as illustrated in the transportation sector.
 The United States’ is extremely dependent on oil, as 41 percent of end energy use is transportation, while only 5 percent of transportation is powered by non-oil sources.
 Electrifying the vehicle fleet is a proposed solution to decarbonize transportation; electric vehicles can be powered by renewable energy.
-This solution is appropriate when applied to light individual cars, but is unsuited for heavy road vehicles, ships and aircraft.
+This solution is wholly unsuited for heavy road vehicles, ships and aircraft.
 Liquid fuels cannot simply be substituted by electrification, as larger forms of transport would require batteries too large to be practical.
 There are some alternatives to electrification, but none are sufficient to satisfy current and expanding transportation needs.
 For instance, sails and kites can greatly reduce fuel use on ships, but with notable limits.
 Sail and kite power would significantly reduce ship speed, while requiring boats to have to wait for the right currents, tides and winds.

 Biofuels could be swapped for gasoline in heavy vehicles and airplanes, but again, there are restraints.
 Considerable amounts of energy must be used to produce biofuels; in the United States growing, harvesting, transporting and distilling ethanol is extremely energy intensive.
 It requires about 70 percent more energy to produce ethanol than the energy ethanol contains.
 Further, an immense amount of land is needed to grow enough biofuels for air travel.
 To meet present-day aviation needs, 1.11 million square kilometers of land must be dedicated to raising biofuel crops, or about 2.5% of current agricultural land.
 This is unattainable, and would only become more difficult as the aviation industry grows.
 The environmental impacts, costs and scalability of biofuels imposes serious limitations on future mobility.

 Thus, if transportation cannot be maintained or expanded in a renewable future, what happens?
 Stated plainly, society will be less mobile.
 Industries reliant on transportation and machinery will be circumscribed; global trade will decrease, tourism will slow, and industrial agriculture output will lessen.
-GDPs of nations across the globe will stall, as these sectors drive economic growth.
+Gross domestic products of nations across the globe will stall, as these sectors drive economic growth.